Introduction

 Restricted Firearms

-• (8p) VP78 Pistol - Stronger pistol, if you are very robust and can land your shots you can make it work, but generally the free Mod88 is better.
+- (8p) VP78 Pistol - Stronger pistol, if you are very robust and can land your shots you can make it work, but ammo can be hard to get in the field.

-• (16p)SU-6 Smart Pistol - Trash damage output.
+- (16p)SU-6 Smart Pistol - Lower damage output.
 But lets you fire through your squaddies thanks to IFF.
 A support pistol but ammo is hard to get.
-Only advantage is the large ammo supply of the belt

 Utilities